 All of the photographs on my site were taken with the Iphone camera.
-I am using different image apps to capture the photographs (cameramatic, Hipstamatic, 6×7, KingCamera, Big Lens) and then I further edit the images in Adobe Lightroom.
+I am using different image apps to capture the photographs (645 Pro, Cameramatic, Hipstamatic, 6×7, KingCamera, Big Lens) and then I further edit in camera as well as in Adobe Lightroom.
 These photographs would fall under the umbrella of Iphoneography.
 It’s a catchy term, easy to market – however, I feel that it will eventually be a limiting term for what is, in all actuality, just digital photography.
 The tool might be a slick gadget that performs multiple tasks, but the mechanism acts just like any other digital camera that gathers light through a lens.

 My process, due to the intimate size and portability of the Iphone, is to physically use the camera loosely, meaning handheld.
 And yes, an Iphone can be locked off on a tripod with nifty adaptors, although this is not my style at the moment.
 Because most of my images are not pre-planned, they are in fact often decided upon very quickly, this translates into a shooting style that is fraught with happenstance.
 Or “magic” as I like to call it – and I feel that this is both my greatest strength and my greatest weakness.
 Sometimes you get the shot, sometimes you don’t.
 And rarely do I get a do-over or repeat of the exact way I perceived a potential photograph upon first impression.